radareorg/radare2/doc/siol.md

 Section Transformation
 ----------------------
-atm there are 3 diffent transformation-targets:
+atm there are 3 different transformation-targets:

 - Hexeditor
 - Analysis